 That being said, this change comes with much more pressure: more options, more exposure, more stress.
 Will people even want to read what I have to write about, with all of the millions of other options available to browse on the world wide web?
 How could I possibly live up to some of the most popular bloggers on the internet just continuing to write about my life and sharing some inspiration?
 The answer came to me at the perfect time, upon coming across the following post by Kalyn Nicholson (a blogger and YouTube Star with over 1 million subscribers- it’s a little lengthy but worth it):

 I’ve learned in recent years that people will always have something to say no matter what you do in life…which means you might as well do what makes you happy.
+If you let fear hold back your most authentic self, the only person who will suffer is you.
 So stop comparing and wondering- instead, get inspired and get started.
 There is nothing more you can ask of yourself as long you are following your passions and doing it from the heart.

 PS- I cannot express enough how much it means to me to have my long-time readers and fellow writers join me in this switch and support me on social media- I deeply appreciate it!
-Now that my new site is starting to feel more at home, feel free to contact me or comment with topic ideas, suggestions for improvement, or even just to say hello!
+Now that I have come full circle from the most challenging year of my life and set up a separate coaching site for professional inquiries, my new site is starting to feel more at home and I can finally get back to sharing more personal posts again.
+Please feel welcome to contact me or comment with topic ideas, suggestions for improvement, or even just to say hello!